The Mirror Theater Ltd: Early 2000s

 In spring 2005, MRC presented a repertory season at the Arclight Theatre in NYC.
-The season consisted of Leon Powell's Do Not Go Gentle, based on the life of Dylan Thomas and starring MRC company member Geraint Wyn Davies; Lilia! by Libby Skala about the Oscar-nominated actress Lilia Skala; and Clurman, which chronicled the story of Harold Clurman, founder of the Group Theaterwritten and acted in by MRC company member Ronald Rand (who was also a former student of Clurman's, in addition to being a former student of MRC Artistic Director Sabra Jones).
+The season consisted of Leon Powell's Do Not Go Gentle, based on the life of Dylan Thomas and starring MRC company member Geraint Wyn Davies; Lilia! by Libby Skala about the Oscar-nominated actress Lilia Skala; and Clurman, which chronicled the story of Harold Clurman, founder of the Group Theater, written and acted in by MRC company member Ronald Rand (who was also a former student of Clurman's, in addition to being a student of MRC Artistic Director Sabra Jones).

-The Young Mirror Company, the apprentice company of the Mirror Repertory Company, presented the world premiere of Maxwell Anderson's Richard and Anne, which espouses the theory that Richard was a hero, much maligned by Shakespeare's Richard The show received favorable reviews.
+The Young Mirror Company, the apprentice company of the MRC, presented the world premiere of Maxwell Anderson's Richard and Anne, which espouses the theory that Richard was a hero, much maligned by Shakespeare's Richard The show received favorable reviews.

 MRC presented the world premiere of Austin Pendleton’s H6R3 in October 2005.
 The production featured Pendleton, Lynn Redgrave, Lisa Pelikan, Geraint Wyn Davies, Sabra Jones, and Charles McAteer.

-The Young Mirror Company of the MRC presented a season in 2006 at the Theater at St. Clement's on W. 46th Street featuring The Contrast by Royall Tyler, which was the first play produced in the United States by an American author in 1789. his was in repertory with a revival of John Spurling's MacRune's Guevara which was pronounced "goofily entertaining thanks in large part to the talented cast".
-That same year, the Young Mirror also presented "an imaginative take on Shakespeare's Macbeth in the style of Acter Acter" and the Young Mirror No Boundaries Play Festival.
+The Young Mirror Company presented a season in 2006 at the Theater at St. Clement's on W. 46th Street featuring The Contrast by Royall Tyler, which was the first play produced in the United States by an American author in 1789.
+This was in repertory with a revival of John Spurling's MacRune's Guevara which was pronounced "goofily entertaining thanks in large part to the talented cast".
+That same year, the Young Mirror also presented "an imaginative take on Shakespeare's Macbeth in the style of "Acter Acter" and the Young Mirror No Boundaries Play Festival.

 In 2009, MRC produced the off-Broadway revival of The Shanghai Gesture.
-Starring Golden Globe and Emmy winner Tina Chen, the piece was routinely praised in the press for the fine period costumes and evocative set; it was also noted MRC was reviving a piece of theatrical history rarely seen.
+Starring Golden Globe and Emmy winner Tina Chen, the piece was praised in the press for the fine period costumes and evocative set; it was also noted MRC was reviving a piece of theatrical history rarely seen.
 This play was given to the Mirror Theater by Geraldine Page, who died before she could play the legendary “Mother Goddam”.